-The NFL season is almost over and fans are gearing up for another fantastic Super Bowl.
-And, being that it’s 2019, more and more people are ditching cable in search of “greener pastures” (namely, cheaper prices!)
+The NFL season is finally here.
+And, being that it’s 2020, more and more people are ditching cable in search of “greener pastures” (namely, cheaper prices!)
 With cable prices reaching astronomical rates, it’s no surprise that more folks are wanting to ditch it.
 On the other hand, watching live sports like football without cable has traditionally been quite difficult – but that’s no longer the case.
 Today, we’re going to do a full NFL Game Pass review to explain to you more about this unique service that might just be your ticket to NFL streaming all season long!

 What is NFL Game Pass?

 NFL Game Pass is an online streaming service that is offered by the NFL itself.
 We like to think of it as a Netflix of the NFL.
 Basically, the service lets you watch on-demand replays of EVERY game of the season, starting a few hours after the game airs.
 So, it won’t let you watch live, but if you don’t mind waiting a few hours, you can watch the full replay on-demand.

 This streaming service is ALL ABOUT FOOTBALL, so there’s plenty of unique features for NFL fans.
 Some key features include:

 - Full HD streaming – enjoy on-demand replays in crystal clear HD